Home Health Prediabetes

 Smoking

-Smokers are at greater risk of developing prediabetes Type 2 diabetes.
+Smokers are at greater risk of developing prediabetes or Type 2 diabetes.

-Medical history can also play a role in the development of prediabetes.
-People with a previous diagnosis of gestational diabetes, high blood pressure, high triglycerides, low HDL, obesity and polycystic ovary syndrome are more likely than others to develop insulin resistance.
-Patients cannot eliminate all risk factors for prediabetes, but they can manage many of them by implementing a comprehensive prevention strategy with their medical providers.
+Medical history can play a role in the development of prediabetes.
+People with a history of gestational diabetes, high blood pressure, high triglycerides, low HDL, obesity and polycystic ovary syndrome are more likely to develop insulin resistance.
+Although patients cannot eliminate all risk factors, they can manage many by implementing a comprehensive prevention strategy with their medical providers.

 Common Symptoms of Prediabetes